VCs transforming prisons with Beverly Parenti, Chris Redlitz and Kenyatta Leal

 Speaker 4:59:14that will keep your eye on Jason Jones.
 Yeah, there you go.
 We'll have opportunities to speak with other other graduates and participants.
 Kenyatta and Chris, thank you so much for joining me today.

 Speaker 1:59:22Thank you very much.
 Thank you.
 Thank you for making time to listen today.
-Can Yada.
-Beverly and Chris were very generous with their time and I think then please subscribe to beyond the check and leave a review on apple podcasts, spotify, stitcher, or your favorite service.
+Kenyatta, Beverly and Chris were very generous with their time and I think then please subscribe to beyond the check and leave a review on apple podcasts, spotify, stitcher, or your favorite service.
 I'm John Weens.
 Until next time, keep living and working beyond the check.